mpflynnx/csapp3e/section2/misc.md

 0001 is a bias to add
 1110 is new number to divide

->>1 equivalent to divide by 2, we get 1111 is -1 which is rounded down from 1.5
+>>1 equivalent to divide by 2, we get 1111 is -1 which is rounded towards zero from -1.5

 1   1       11            0
-^   ^
+^   ^       ^             ^
-new copied  ^shifted      ^lost msb msb      bit pattern    bit
+new copied  shifted       lost msb msb     bit pattern   bit
 ```

 ### Negating a number tips